-Design and Technology is an area of study that focuses on planning, designing and creating products using the design process.
-This is achieved by developing skills, knowledge and understanding by completing Focused Practical Tasks (FPTs) to solve Design and Make Assignments (DMA).
+Design and Technology (DT) is an area of study that focuses on the entire design process, from project conception through to manufacture.
+This is achieved by developing skills, knowledge and understanding through a series of Focused Practical Tasks (FPTs) to solve Design and Make Assignments (DMA).

-By studying Design and Technology pupils are be able to develop problem solving, communication, planning/research and evaluation skills.
-Design and Technology compliments Science, Maths, Information Technology and Art from a cross curricular perspective.
-The synergy across these subjects makes Design and Technology a very dynamic and ever changing subject similar to the technological world that we live in.
+By studying Design and Technology, pupils are able to develop problem-solving, communication, planning, research and evaluation skills.
+Design and Technology compliments Science, Maths, Information Technology and Art from a cross-curricular perspective.
+The synergy across these subjects makes Design and Technology a very dynamic and ever-changing subject, mirroring the technological world that we live in.